Assistant Professor of Sociology

 Waco, Texas 76798-7326

-Dr. Jeremy Uecker’s research and teaching interests include religion, family, sexual behavior, stratification, mental health, and the transition to adulthood.
-His current projects include examinations of the gender gap in regretting hookups among college students, differences by religious background in the quality of the colleges students attend, and the role of family formation in bringing young adults back to religious institutions after curbing their involvement in early adulthood.
-Planned future projects include a study of the effects of religion and science beliefs on socioeconomic and religious outcomes, as well as a study of the changing role of religion in the family formation of young adults in the United States over the last 50 years.
+Dr. Jeremy Uecker’s research focuses on religion, family, sexual behavior, stratification, mental health, and the transition to adulthood.
+His current projects include a study of the effects of religion and science perspectives on socioeconomic and religious outcomes, as well as a study of the changing role of religion in the family formation of young adults in the United States over the last 50 years.

-Uecker, Jeremy E. Forthcoming.
+Uecker, Jeremy E. 2015.
 “Social Context and Sexual Intercourse among First-Year Students at Selective Colleges and Universities in the United States.”
-Social Science Research.
+Social Science Research 52:59–71.

 Stroope, Samuel, Aaron B. Franzen, and Jeremy E. Uecker.
-Forthcoming.
+2015.
 “Social Context and College Completion in the United States: The Role of Congregational Biblical Literalism.”
-Sociological Perspectives.
+Sociological Perspectives 58:120–137.

 Stroope, Samuel, Michael J. McFarland, and Jeremy E. Uecker.
 2015.
 “Marital Characteristics and the Sexual Relationships of U.S. Older Adults: An Analysis of National Social Life, Health, and Aging Project Data.”
 Archives of Sexual Behavior 44:233-247.